vadymuxd/searching-the-fox/docs/NEXTJS_ARCHITECTURE.md

 4. **Future-proof**: Modern stack with great community
 5. **Deployment**: Incredibly simple and fast

-Would you like me to start setting up the Next.js version of your app?
+Would you like me to start setting up the Next.js version of Searching The Fox?
 I can either:
 1. **Create a new Next.js app** alongside your current code
 2. **Show you exactly** how to migrate your existing functionality
 3. **Keep your Python API** and just build Next.js frontend